sisodia-a/jmr24_generativevisualdesign/README.md

 #### Step 3: UDR Calculation

-Copy the files stored in ‘results/<model_name>/‘ directory with the filename ending in ‘mean_params_test2.csv’ to the ‘calculate_udr’ folder.
+Copy the files stored in `results/<model_name>/` directory with the filename ending in `mean_params_test2.csv` to the `calculate_udr` folder.

-Go to './calculate_udr' to compare the UDRs for different supervisory signals.
+Go to `./calculate_udr` to compare the UDRs for different supervisory signals.
 Switch to an R environment and execute the Rscript udr_calculation.R with the supervisory signal as the argument.
 For example:

 ```
 Rscript udr_calculation.R --sup_signal='brand'